I Heart Peterborough at the Soho Theatre

 Performed in the ideal venue of the rough-and-ready top floor studio of the Soho Theatre, this play will make you laugh and have you on the edge of tears.
 It’s sad, full of humanity and anguish, but warm and endearing with a massive heart.
 Highly recommended.

-For further information or to book tickets visit the Soho Theatre website.
+I Heart Peterborough is at the Soho Theatre now.
+For further information or to book visit the theatre’s website here.